 my atheism is a leap of faith

-Wrong, sunshine.
+Wrong.
 Atheism is a lack of faith.
-It’s a lack of belief in a God.
-If you want to assert there is no God, please understand that addresses gnosticism, not theism.
+It’s a lack of belief in God.
+If you want to assert there is no God, please understand that is gnostic atheism, not atheism.
 Atheism is a leap of faith just as much as not believing in the alien reptilian Bilderbergers is a leap of faith.
 Something which is defined as a lack of something, cannot then become a something.
 “My tires are flat” cannot be said as “My tires are full of not-air.”

 It’s easy to look at acts of terror committed in the names of different gods, debates about the role of women in various churches, unfamiliar and elaborate religious rules and rituals and think,look at these foolish religious folk.